MBSck/ppdmod/notes.md

 - The interpolation?
 - The closure phases calculation?
 Calulation operation after the triangle conversion?
 - The scaling of the axes?
 Conversion into meters from frequency scale?
+- The zero division could be a problem?

 ## Problems
 * Improve calculation times of the modelling!